BOAT-ocean-acoustics/fundamentals/boat_tutorials/acoustics/TS_01_setup.md

 (acoustics-scattering_monostatic_bistatic)=
 ### Monostatic vs bistatic
-Monostratic or bistatic describe the spatial relationship between the sound transmitter, receiver, and the scatterer.
+The terms "monostatic" or "bistatic" describe the spatial relationship between the sound transmitter, receiver, and the scatterer.

 ```{image} ../images/monostatic_bistatic.png